DarkForte/LowPoly/docs/checkpoint.md

 ## Preliminary Results

 We are able to achieve 3x speedup for now, compared to `-O3` compiled CPU code.
-We have not investigated profiled the GPU code yet, but we suppose it is due to memory transferring from CPU to GPU.
-If we implemented the GPU version of edge detection and triangle rendering, a lot of memory transferring can be saved, which will improve the performance of our program.
+We have not fine tuned the GPU version performance yet, but we suppose it is due to memory transferring from CPU to GPU.
+We believe a lot of memory transferring can be saved after we implemented the GPU version of edge detection and triangle rendering, which will improve the performance of our program.

 ## Concerns